ranstar74/RageComponent/README.md

 Rage Component .NET
 ============================

-This is an implementation of the Component pattern for GTA V.
+This is an implementation of the Unity Component System for GTA V.

 ## Requirements